How the Internet Works

 Failures and Resilience

 The internet is designed to tolerate failure.
-Redundant paths and distributed systems allow traffic to reroute when problems occur.
+Redundant paths, distributed systems, and dynamic routing allow traffic to reroute when problems occur.
+Outages still happen, but the system’s decentralized design prevents most failures from becoming catastrophic.

 Layered Architecture